Follow The Prince

 Link to this site

-The Winderlea (Win-dur-lee) Vineyard was formerly known as the Dundee Hills Vineyard when it was first planted in 1974 by John and Sally Bauers.
+The Winderlea (pronounced "Win-dur-lee") Vineyard was formerly known as the Dundee Hills Vineyard when it was first planted in 1974 by John and Sally Bauers.
 It was rechristened Goldschmidt Vineyard after the former Oregon governor who purchased the property in 1998.
 Located in the heart of the Dundee Hills adjacent to a portion of Maresh vineyard and across the street from Le Pavillon Vineyard along Worden Hill Road, this 16.5-acre vineyard has supplied grapes to some of the Willamette Valley’s most prominent wineries including Dusky Goose, Patricia Green Cellars, Penner-Ash, R. Stuart & Co., and Adelsheim Vineyard.

 A stunning metal and glass tasting room and winery was built and positioned to take advantage of panoramic views of the Dundee Hills and the Willamette Valley to the East.
 The tasting room is environmentally friendly employing many passive energy management techniques including solar hot water and solar panels for much of their energy needs.